lanl-aea/waves/docs/tutorial_mesh_convergence_waves.rst

 The ``--output-file`` command line argument is specified in this case only for demonstration (the default value would actually work just fine).
 It is important to note that the ``--output-file`` name is **not** given as ``set_name / journal_file``.
-This is because the :meth:`waves.builders.abaqus_journal` builder's action first changes the build directory to the parent directory of the first specified target, then the journal file is executed.
-This behavior is explained further in the :meth:`waves.builders.abaqus_journal` API.
+This is because the :meth:`waves.scons.abaqus_journal` builder's action first changes the build directory to the parent directory of the first specified target, then the journal file is executed.
+This behavior is explained further in the :meth:`waves.scons.abaqus_journal` API.

 The highlighted line containing ``partition_cae_object`` demonstrates the usage of an ``SCons`` file object as a source.
 Rather than pointing to the ``rectangle_partition.cae`` file via absolute path, we can let ``SCons`` find the file